memfault/interrupt/_posts/2024-03-06-february-2024-roundup.md

 ## Articles & Learning
 - [**oss-security - Out-of-bounds read & write in the glibc's qsort()**](https://www.openwall.com/lists/oss-security/2024/01/30/7)<br>
 A tricky out-of-bounds access vulnerability in glibc `qsort` implementation that has been lurking since at least 1992!
-There’s some really great details on why this problem exists and how it can easily be overlooked thanks to subtraction overflows. - Eric
+There are some really great details on why this problem exists and how it can easily be overlooked thanks to subtraction overflows. - Eric

 - [**Visual overview of a custom malloc() implementation — The silent tower**](https://silent-tower.net/projects/visual-overview-malloc#fnref:2-Mmap)<br>
 An approachable overview of how a `malloc` implementation works with some accompanying visuals. - Eric